Greektown, Toronto: History

 In the 1950s and 1960s, the Danforth saw an influx of European immigration (particularly from Italy and Greece), many of whom were fleeing political and economic unrest which culminated in the seizure of power by the Greek military junta of 1967–74.
 By 1960s, Toronto's Greek population numbered 12,500.
 However, during this time Greeks were but one of many ethnic groups on the Danforth, with Estonians, Lithuanians, Italians, Chinese, and Finnish immigrants also present in significant numbers.
 In the 1970s and 1980s the Danforth was regarded as the largest Greektown in North America.
 Columnists Warren Gerard and Christie Blatchford, writing in 1976, noted that the Danforth was sometimes referred to as "Little Athens" and that some 65,000 Greeks lived in the vicinity.
 English-language media began to excitedly cover the Greek restaurant and nightclub scene in the 1970s, highlighting bouzouki players and busy dance floors.

-However, by the 1980s, the Toronto Star wrote that Greektown had become associated with "yuppies".
+Artistic and counter-cultural voices found a home in cafes like The Trojan Horse where exiled and local musicians and poets like Gwendolyn MacEwen would gather and perform.
+However, by the 1980s, the Toronto Star wrote that Greektown had become associated with "yuppies"..

 The Danforth has recently experienced a wave of gentrification.

 In 1993, the BIA Board of Management's lobbying of City Hall paid off, and the BIA was officially renamed "GreekTown on the Danforth".
 More recently, the area has experienced a wave of gentrification as higher-priced restaurants and bars have moved in, as well as a public square (at Logan Avenue by Alexander the Great Parkette).
 Greektown on the Danforth boasts one of the highest concentrations of restaurants per kilometre in the world.

-The neighbourhood is home to local raconteur Tom Petkos, and is mentioned in the Barenaked Ladies song, The Old Apartment, and by critically acclaimed author Joseph Assenza in his novel, "The History of John."
-Several scenes in the movie My Big Fat Greek Wedding were shot here, mentioned on free walking tours of the neighbourhood.
+The neighbourhood is home to local raconteur Tom Petkos, and is mentioned in the Barenaked Ladies song, "The Old Apartment", and by critically acclaimed author Joseph Assenza in his novel, "The History of John".
+Also, several scenes in the movie My Big Fat Greek Wedding were shot here, mentioned on free walking tours of the neighbourhood.